edgelesssys/marblerun.sh/content/docs/features/planned-features.md

 Among others, the following features are planned for Marblerun.

-* Support for [Occlum](https://occlum.io/) to facilitate the porting of existing software
 * Splitting recovery key between a set of parties
 * Fault-tolerant distribution of the Coordinator
 * Transparent TLS for Marbles